netdata/blog/blog/2022-11-28-speedtest.md

 ### Bytes consumed

-This is the measure of how many bytes of data have been downloaded and uploaded as part of the speed tests we’re running.
+**Bytes consumed** is the measure of how many bytes of data have been downloaded and uploaded as part of the speed tests we’re running.
 It’s good to keep an eye on this because speed tests can be quote bandwidth hungry and if you’re not on an unlimited plan things might get ugly.

 ![image](https://user-images.githubusercontent.com/24860547/204288657-9062f7d9-9165-46b3-a784-6dcc596d2fc8.png)